Archaeology Field School in Lexington

 Mammoth Cave National Park, Kentucky

 EduceLab collaborates with Mammoth Cave National Park in Western Kentucky, designated by UNESCO as a World Heritage Site and Biosphere Reserve.
 Current collaboration with Mammoth Cave centers on provenance research of a wooden trough in the collections of the William S. Webb Museum of Anthropology.
 The Webb Museum accessioned the trough in 2005 after receiving it from the Parks Department of the city of Louisville.
 Oral history suggests that the trough was removed from the Cave by a private individual and donated to the Louisville Parks Department, but the antiquity and context of the wooden trough remains unclear.
 Webb Museum researchers hypothesize that the trough dates to the era of industrial mining of niter (calcium nitrate) from the cave soil, which was converted to saltpeter for black gunpowder.
 This was a profitable industry during the War of 1812 and was largely accomplished by the labor of enslaved African Americans.
 Extensive wooden remnants from this operation (leaching vats, water pipes, pump towers, and pump components) remain in the cave, but in a dismantled state, with some portions, such as the log pipes, buried.
-Multi-method analyses are being conducted to test this hypothesis by applying radiocarbon and dendrochronology dating to confirm the trough's antiquity, as well as using the Scanning Electron Microscope in the BENCH cluster to conduct elemental analysis of remaining crystals on the surface of the trough in order to verify or falsify the presence of calcium nitrate.
-In addition, the trough is being digitally documented with optical scanners using MOBILE cluster equipment.
+Multi-method analyses were conducted to test this hypothesis by applying radiocarbon and dendrochronology dating to confirm the trough's antiquity, as well as using the Scanning Electron Microscope in the BENCH cluster to conduct elemental analysis of remaining crystals on the surface of the trough in order to verify or falsify the presence of calcium nitrate.
+This analysis and its digital documented with optical scanners from the MOBILE cluster equipment have been published in the journal Heritage Science.